shubhamsth9/todoFullstack/README.md

 ## Todo-app using MERN
-This is my first attempt at creating a full-fledged todo application with a fe, be and db.
+This is my first attempt at creating a full-fledged todo application with a react frontend, modejs backend and MongoDB, hosted on vercel.